Non-thermal plasma density redistribution in planetary magnetospheres due to ion-cyclotron waves: Washimi-Karpman ponderomotive force

 where $\varepsilon_{ij}$ are the components of the dielectric tensor and $\delta_{ij}$ is the Kronecker delta \citep{Washimi_Karpman_1976}.
 This contribution is well-known in nonlinear laser-plasma interactions, where it can induce density modifications \citep{Hora_1969}.
 Modifying the local dielectric tensor also affects wave propagation in plasmas.
 The remaining contribution $\mathbf{f}_{MMP}$ originates from the interaction between the background magnetic field gradient and the nonlinear magnetic moment induced in the particles by the wave.
 This term is usually called "Magnetic Moment Pumping" (MMP) \citep{Lundin_Guglielmi_2007}, and is given by

 where $M = (1/16\pi)(\partial \varepsilon_{ij}/\partial |\av{\mathbf{B}}|) E^*_{i}E_j$ is the magnetic moment induced by the wave.
 For EMIC waves, this term points towards regions of decreasing magnetic field strength \citep{Espinoza-Troni_etal_2024}.
-For this reason, it has been proposed as part of a mechanism to accelerate ions in the polar regions, contributing to the polar wind \citep{Lundin_Hultqvists_1989,Guglielmi_Lundin_2001,Guglielmi_Lundin_Potapov_2004}.
+For this reason, it has been proposed as part of a mechanism that accelerates ions in the polar regions, thereby contributing to the polar wind \citep{Lundin_Hultqvists_1989,Guglielmi_Lundin_2001,Guglielmi_Lundin_Potapov_2004}.
 It may also lead to plasma accumulation in the minimum of the geomagnetic field, which will be the equator for a dipolar magnetosphere, as discussed in \citet{Guglielmi_etal_1995,Guglielmi_Hayashi_Lundin_Potapov_1999,Nekrasov_Feygin_2016}, and analyzed below.